VipinindKumar/AutoTranslate-ChromeExtension/README.md

   <meta name="google" content="notranslate">new content</meta>
   //need to add new content inside the meta tag
   //replacing the meta tag, need function to create meta tag```

+* Replaced the meta tag with content notranslate with meta tag with translate, but it didn't worked for auto translation
+* it will have no affect, as it will be generated after the page is loaded